SmallSatGasTeam/OpenSPA/readme.md

   * To run test suite:
     * Ensure Cmake is installed
     * Ensure Google Test is installed
-    * Generate a makefile with Cmake `cmake .`
+    * Generate a makefile with CMake `cmake .`
     * Build tests with makefile `make runTests`
     * Run test executable `./runTests`

 ## Developer Notes
 ###  Abstraction Layer
-OpenSPA is currently being developed for embedded linux systems.
-In order to keep system portability an option we employ the use of what we call a 'Platform Abstration Layer'.
-Essentially this means that whenever you would need to rely on a system call, or some system specific functionality (I.E. Linux Socket), you would build a wrapper around that system specific functionality.
+OpenSPA is currently being developed for embedded Linux systems.
+In order to keep system portability an option, we employ the use of what we call a "Platform Abstration Layer."
+Essentially this means that whenever we need to rely on a system call or some system-specific functionality (e.g, a Linux socket), we build a wrapper around that system-specific functionality.
 This limits the platform dependance to a single file, which allows OpenSPA to be usable on a wide variety of platforms.

 <!-- * Platform Abstrations live ...
 TODO document where these live -->
 ### Testing
-OpenSPA uses google test for unit testing, as well as cmake for a build system.
-The short version of running tests is:
+OpenSPA uses Google Test for unit testing and CMake for a build system.
+The short version of running tests is this:

 Classes should be kept small, and have functioning unit tests.
 When adding a new header file for a class, a header file of the same name should be added to the `test/` directory.
- It will also need to be included in th
+ It will also need to be included in th <!-- TODO finish this sentence lol -->

 To add a new class to the project:
   * Create header file `my_class_name.hpp` (File names should be snake case - lowercase words seperated with underscores)